Jack Vettriano: Personal life

+Death

+On 1 March 2025, Vettriano was found dead at his apartment in Nice, France.
+He was 73.
+His death was announced by his publicist two days later, on 3 March.
+Whilst the exact cause is unconfirmed, local media reported that there were no suspicious circumstances surrounding his death.

 Commissions

 In January 2012, menswear brand Stefano Ricci launched its Spring Summer 2012 collection with a campaign inspired by the work of Jack Vettriano.
 The SS 2012 catalogue, entitled Stefano Ricci – a tribute to Vettriano, featured images by Vettriano and photographic re-interpretations shot by Fredi Marcarini featuring clothes and accessories from the Ricci 2012 collection.
 A short film about the 2012 Vettriano campaign commemorated the collaboration.

 In 2017, he was one of three artists commissioned to paint portraits of Scottish comedian Billy Connolly to celebrate Connolly's 75th birthday.
 These were then put on display in Glasgow's People's Gallery, while the images were transferred to murals in the centre of Glasgow.
 Vettriano's mural is located in Dixon Street, off St Enoch Square.
 It was the subject of a BBC Scotland documentary first broadcast on 14 June 2017.

 In 2018, Worthing's "Room with a View" gallery showcased 30 Vettriano paintings.
 Art dealer Jane Hill stated that Vettriano is "self-taught which I admire immensely.
 He has really pulled himself up from the depth of nowhere."